mreiferson/mreiferson.github.com/posts/nsq_roadmap.md

 opportunity for failure (in general).

 The second issue only becomes a factor as you scale to many 100s or 1000s of nodes.
-It's inefficient (and error prone) to rely on direct connections and simple heartbeats as a failure detection mechanism at large scale. `nsqadmin` also exhibits related issues, needing to gather metadata from all nodes as a cluster scales.
+It's inefficient (and error-prone) to rely on direct connections and simple heartbeats as a failure detection mechanism at large scale. `nsqadmin` also exhibits related issues, needing to gather metadata from all nodes as a cluster scales.